konstantin-hatvan/tracey-plugin-childrequirements/README.md

 # tracey-plugin-childrequirements

-Allows linking requirements in a parent-child relationship by using the frontmatter key `parent`.
 Generates a table of child requirements for each parent.

 ## Usage

+Link requirements in a parent-child relationship using the frontmatter key `parent`.

 ### Installation